10 Tools to Minimize the Risk of Child Sexual Abuse

 - Does it seem odd?

-- Does it make you feel uncomfortable?
+- Does it make you or your child feel uncomfortable?

 - Does this odd behavior seem to happen too often?

 - Has anyone else commented or noticed the same thing?

 If the answer is yes to these questions, then trust your instincts and act appropriately.
 That means to confront the person with kindness and help them understand the boundaries you have set for your children.

 Let Children Show Affection on Their Terms

 If your child feels uncomfortable giving affection to a particular friend or family member, do not force them.
 Forcing teaches the child that their opinion does not matter.
 Allowing a child to show affections on his or her terms teaches children that they have control of their body, and have the right to make decisions about how others treat them.

 Give Your Child the Right to Say No